SilvaTN/personal-portfolio/README.md

-A portfolio page I made as part of a freeCodeCamp project
+A portfolio page I made as part of a freeCodeCamp project: https://silvatn.github.io/personal-portfolio/